-Listen to Kim Petras’ new Halloween single ‘Party Till I Die’
+Listen to Kim Petras’ new Halloween track ‘Party Till I Die’

 - Read more: Kim Petras live in Manchester: larger-than-life pop star wows with parallel universe mega-hits

-Now, Petras has shared a new Halloween single in ‘Party Till I Die’ and announced ‘Turn Off The Light Vol. 3’.
+Now, Petras has shared a new Halloween track in ‘Party Till I Die’ and announced ‘Turn Off The Light Vol. 3’.
 On the synth-pop track, she sings: “Only time I come alive/Is in the middle of the night/Looking for another high/Don’t care if it’s killing me.”

 In an Instagram Live broadcast yesterday (October 22), the singer asked fans to consider the track ‘Turn Off The Light Vol 2.1’ “because we’ve decided to drop ‘Turn Off The Light 3’ – the final chapter of the trilogy – next year when I can perform it live”.